|

 1872 SURREY

-TENNIS 3-9 STRINGING PATTERN
+TENNIS 3 to 9-11 STRINGING PATTERN

 first 6 centre strings are strung first.
 Both the 3 mains after tensioned